tikv/rfcs/text/2020-01-30-key-spaces.md

 This API will return the key space object.
 The key space name is the id of the keyspace and cannot be changed.
 The usage of an application name as an identity may end up being a de-normalization of data in a future iteration when true identity with authentication is added.
-The prefix that is generated is a binary sequence.
-This will start with a single byte sequence: this optimizes for the fact that few TiKV installations will have more than 255 applications.
-The sequence starts with 0x01 and increment by 1.
-The 0x00 prefix will remain reserved.
-A byte sequence containing 0xFF for all bytes is not a valid prefix because this is the end of the range.
-When a sequence contains just 0xFF, a byte of 0x00 is appended and the byte sequence is now one byte longer.
-This pattern allows us to start with just a 1 byte sequence but allows expansion to any length.

 POST /keyspaces/{id}